Can I set a minimum for password length?

 You can require one or more users to change their password the next time they log in by checking the ‘must change password‘ check box at the bottom of the General tab of the Contact Detail form.
 Immediately upon the user‘s next successful login, they will be taken to the password change dialog.
 The user will be required to enter the old password again and then the new password twice.

 Note: Unlike password expiration or recovery, an expired account requires administrative review and action to re-enable the user account.
 Set the Valid Until field (shown in the second image above) to enforce a specific date.
-For sliding expiration, review the setting specified in ICTool (default is 45 days) and adjust as desired.
 Check the ‘Expire Account if Unused‘ option (shown above).
 If you review the login in the future, the ‘Valid Until‘ date will continually update to 45 days after the user‘s last login.

 If you are enacting a mandatory password expiration, many users may suddenly find themselves with expired passwords.
 You might wish to give users a grace period by pretending that all users have recently changed their passwords.
 To do this, use SQL Management Studio and run the following command in the target database.
 You might change the 7 to a different portion of your password change interval: